grpc/proposal/A28-xds-traffic-splitting-and-routing.md

 When processing an RDS response, for each action:

-*   If the action is cluster, the child\_policy will be `cds_experimental`, with a balancer config containing the cluster string.
+*   If the action is cluster, the child\_policy will be `cds_experimental`, with a LB policy config containing the cluster string.
 *   If the action is weighted\_clusters, the child\_policy will be `weighted_target_experimental`.
-The balancer config will contain a list of `cds_experimental` LB configs, and their corresponding weights.
+The LB policy config will contain a list of `cds_experimental` LB configs, and their corresponding weights.
 *   If this action is already in the cache, it will be reused, and nothing needs to be done
 *   If the action is new, it will be be added to the list and assigned a name
-    *   The name should be a human readable hash of the config, to be logged for debugging purposes.
+    *   The name should be a human readable string with information of the config, to be logged for debugging purposes.
     *   For example, the names can be `cds:cluster1` and `weighted:cluster1_cluster2_<index_number>`.